igorlfs/igorlfs.github.io/src/posts/neovim-cpp-dbg.md

   - software
 published: true
 ---
-Configuring neovim for C++ (and C) can be a bit tricky, specially when it comes to debugging.
+Configuring neovim for C++ (and C) can be a bit tricky, especially when it comes to debugging.
 Fear not!
 This guide will cover everything you need to know, provided that you have some basic knowledge with plugin installation.

 ![Preview](/images/neovim/cpp-dbg.png)